+What to do if mother dog has no milk?
 When mother cat has no milk for kittens or a mother dog has no milk, it’s critical – but quick intervention can be the remedy.

-What is Prolactin in Dogs?
+What is Prolactin for Dogs?

-Herbs are helpful and reliable when a mom dog or cat is not milking or not producing enough milk.
+Herbs are helpful and reliable when a mom dog or cat is not lactating or not producing enough milk.
 Fenugreek and Chaste tree fruit are herbal products that reliably boost milk production.
 Both are in Breeder’s Edge® Oxy Momma™ and dosed according to label.
 With very little or no milk production, we will double the dose for three days to jump start lactation.
 It works and saves puppies and kittens.

 Mother Cat Has No Milk for Kittens: Prevent Kitten and Puppy Loss